 Being financially dependent on them may also make you less ambitious.

-“Adults who behave like children [are more likely to] have difficulty holding down jobs and forming healthy relationships,” she says.
+“Adults who behave like children [are more likely to] have difficulty holding down jobs and forming healthy relationships.”

 It’s also important that you spare a thought for your parents, especially when they’ve sacrificed so much to raise you.
 According to a 2016 TODAY article, it costs a whopping $360,000 on average to bring up just one child for 20 years in Singapore.

-Even if your parents are financially secure, she warns against accepting money from your parents on a regular basis if you want them to be truly proud of you.
+And even if your parents are financially secure, she warns against accepting money from your parents on a regular basis if you want them to be proud of you.

 “Money has a lot of emotional meaning for most people.
-Although your parents may give you money, they may experience the heartache, disappointment and shame that comes from supporting an adult child who won’t take care of herself,” adds Elsa.
+Although your parents may give you money, they may experience the heartache, disappointment and shame that comes from supporting an adult child who won’t take care of herself.”

-Your parents may never say “no” to you, but that doesn’t mean they approve of your dependence on them – particularly when you seem unable to take care of yourself.
+So while your folks may never say “no” to you, it doesn’t mean they approve of your dependence on them.

 So at what point should you stop treating your parents like an ATM?
-Elsa thinks that as long as you’re working and getting a regular paycheck, it’s a good idea to stop taking money from your parents.
+Elsa thinks that as long as you’re working and getting a regular paycheck, it’s a good idea to stop taking money from them.

 “Earning your own money marks your entry into adulthood.
-You’ve become a responsible person who can make your own decisions, and making this distinction is a rite of passage in life,” she says.
+You’ve become a responsible person who can make your own decisions, and making this distinction is a rite of passage in life.”

 She adds that while it’s OK to depend on your folks if, say, you’re having trouble landing a job, it’s a completely different thing if you don’t want to work because you simply hate the idea of it.
 And if that’s the case, she recommends discussing these issues with a therapist.

 “Generally, a person who doesn’t see the need for financial independence is unaware of personal boundaries.
-This may be due to their emotional issues or may be something they picked up from their parents,” notes Chen Xiao Ming, Director of Relationship Matters.
+This may be due to their emotional issues or may be something they picked up from their parents,” points out Jean Chen XM, Director of Relationship Matters.